j3k0/cordova-plugin-purchase-braintree/README.md

 app is integrated with Iaptic.
 If now, implement the server side call using values provided by the receipt validation call.

+## Notes

+### Crash on iOS with Braintree SDK 5.16.0

+Running on device, the app crashes with:

+    Termination Description: DYLD, Library not loaded: @rpath/PPRiskMagnes.framework/PPRiskMagnes Referenced from: /private/var/containers/Bundle/Application/E39026F3-50D7-4A92-AEA0-CFE6564973E4/Minimum Template.app/Frameworks/PayPalDataCollector.framework/PayPalDataCollector
+    Reason: image not found

+Notice that this is a release related with the *PPRiskMagnes* library: see [Release Notes for 5.16.0](https://github.com/braintree/braintree_ios/releases/tag/5.16.0)

+This might be interesting: https://github.com/braintree/braintree_ios/issues/735

+It works with `5.15.0`.

 ## Licence

 The MIT License